 - Antibiotic side-effects and interactions.

-- Avoidance of sexual intercourse (genital, oral and anal sex) even with a condom for a week after single-dose therapy or until finishing a longer regimen.
-The patient should not resume sex with their partner(s) until they too have completed treatment (or for a week following stat dose of azithromycin) or received negative test results; otherwise there is a high risk of re-infection.
+- Avoidance of sexual intercourse (genital, oral and anal sex) even with a condom for a week after finishing their antibiotics.
+The patient should not resume sex with their partner(s) until a week after they too have completed treatment; otherwise there is a high risk of re-infection.

 - Advice on safer sexual practices, contraception and condom use.

 In the UK, the 'look-back' period for partner tracing is somewhat arbitrary but is taken as:

 - Four weeks prior to developing symptoms where a male individual has urethral symptoms, and all contacts since developing symptoms.

 - All contacts in the last six months of asymptomatic individuals and symptomatic women and men with symptoms other than urethral.

 Those identified should be informed of their risk and offered treatment, contact tracing and STI testing.
 Where suitably trained, practice nurses or other trained healthcare professionals may be able to offer partner notification as effectively as GUM clinics.
 Partners can be notified by the index patient themselves (patient referral) or by health professionals (provider referral).
 Where partners decline 'epidemiological treatment', they should be advised to abstain from sex until they have a negative test result.